 Overview of the Menu Structure

-We provide three dashboards for network analysis and one for general system information:
+We provide three dashboards for network analysis:

 For more detailed information, see Analytics / Reporting.

 Here, you can find all the required information and settings to create rules and policies to manage your network traffic.

 - Rules (global rules and rules configured as a part of an Advanced Correlation scenario)

 - Network Objects (static network objects, dynamic network objects, VLANs)

 Note: Double-clicking on a rule in the overview table under Policy > Rules takes you to the detailed rule settings - either independent rule settings for global rules or rule settings within an Advanced Correlation scenario.

 Here, you can manage your network assets and users and access the assets and users logs: